 6) Walk up Pulpit Hill

-As if the views from McCaig’s Tower were not enough, there is another great viewpoint high above Oban – but from Pulpit Hill the tower is part of the skyline!
+As if the views from McCaig’s Tower were not enough, there is another great viewpoint high above Oban: Pulpit Hill!
 The walking route leads from the centre of Oban into the countryside just south of the town.

 7) Browse Local Artist Studios

-Once you have seen a sunset in Oban, you will not be surprised to hear that the town is a thriving artist scene – how could you not want to photograph and paint this scenery?!
-The Jetty Gallery is a great place to browse the work of emerging and well established local artists.
+Once you have seen the scenery around Oban, you will not be surprised to hear that the town has a thriving artist scene.
+How could you not be inspired by this landscape?!

 The Ocean Explorer Centre is part of the Scottish Association for Marine Science, a university and research centre for all things ocean.
-There is a cafe and excellent gift shop full of sea-themed items, but also a small exhibition that highlights some of the research done here on the west coast.
+There is a cafe and excellent gift shop full of sea-themed items, but also a small exhibition highlighting the research that is done here on the West Coast.
 This includes deep sea exploration, a large algae collection, Arctic studies and more.

 Once you’re done inside, head down to the beach right by the centre, or walk over to Dunstaffnage Castle and the coast beyond for fantastic views of Mull, Lismore, Benderloch and the West Highland Peninsulas.
-You might even spot some whales or dolphins!
+You might even spot some whales or dolphins in the water!

 You might also like: 11 Educational & Science-Based Tourism Experiences in Scotland

-Go on a road trip down the scenic Salen road, visit the colourful harbour of Tobermory, hire a hiking guide for a walk to waterfalls and an island wild swim, or join a guided shore safari with the Hebridean Whale and Dolphin Trust.
+Once you have arrived in Craignure (ferry terminal), go on a scenic road trip down the narrow Salen road, visit the colourful harbour of Tobermory, hire a hiking guide for a waterfall walk, or join a guided shore safari with the Hebridean Whale and Dolphin Trust.

-The options are endless – and you can find more in my Isle of Mull guide.
+The options are endless – and you can find more ideas in my detailed Isle of Mull travel guide.

-Staffa Tours offers day trips from Oban in collaboration with West Coast Tours (who provide coach transfers on Mull).
-Tour to Staffa, Iona and Treshnish leave early in the morning (depending on the itinerary you chose) and come back in time for a late dinner.
-Highlights can include a visit to Fingal’s Cave on Staffa, the historic Abbey on Iona and the puffin colonies on the Treshnish Isles.
-Some trips also spend more time on Mull.
+Staffa Tours offers various day trips from Oban in collaboration with West Coast Tours (who provide coach transfers on Mull).
+The tour to Staffa, Iona and Treshnish Isles leaves early in the morning (depending on the itinerary you chose) and comes back in time for a late dinner (or enjoy dinner on the ferry).
+Note that the puffins nest from late April to early August, after that, they’re back at sea.

 You might also like: Visiting the Isle of Staffa and Iona on a day tour